 What Are Accident Benefits For A Passenger?

-All passengers involved in an auto accident are eligible for accident benefits.
+All passengers involved in an auto accident are eligible for it.
 Regardless of the type of accident or who was at fault, you will almost always be covered by insurance.
-You will need to file a car insurance claim against the driver’s coverage.
-The drivers insurance you submit a claim with will depend on the situation.
+You will need to file a car insurance claim against the other driver.

-There will come a time after an accident where you will be approached by your insurer to settle your accident benefits claim.
-In Ontario, you must wait one year before settling your accident benefits claim.
+There will come a time after an accident where your insurer will approach you to settle your claim.
+In Ontario, you must wait one year before settling it.

 Your insurer will propose a fixed amount to settle and close your claim.
-Once you agree to an accident benefits settlement, you cannot request additional compensation from your insurer.
+Once you agree to a settlement, you cannot request additional compensation from your insurer.

 How much you settle for can affect litigation for tort claims against an at-fault driver if you are pursuing legal action.
 Always assess your situation before settling.
 Speak with a lawyer or your insurance broker about your options.
 It’s important for you to understand your options and how much you are entitled to before making any settlement decision.

 Accident Benefits Regulations In Other Provinces

-Accident benefits are included in minimum insurance coverage requirements in all provinces with the exception of Newfoundland.
-The coverage limits for medical payments, replacement income, death benefits, funeral costs, and the ability to sue vary from province to province.
+Accident benefits are included in minimum requirements in all provinces except for Newfoundland.
+The limits for medical payments, replacement income, death benefits, funeral costs, and the ability to sue varies from province to province.

 Accident Benefits FAQs

-The License Appeal Tribunal (LAT) is an independent agency that oversees statutory accident benefits coverage disputes under SABS.
-If you have a dispute over an accident benefits settlement with your insurer, it will be resolved by LAT.
+The License Appeal Tribunal (LAT) is an independent agency that oversees statutory accident benefits disputes under SABS.
+If you have a dispute over an settlement with your insurer, it will be resolved by LAT.

-Yes.
-Accident benefits income replacement is included in basic policies, but you can learn more about endorsements.
-You can increase your coverage limits to qualify for up to $1,000 per week in compensation.
+Yes, income replacement is included in basic policies, but you can learn more about endorsements.
+You can increase your limits to qualify for up to $1,000 per week in compensation.

 Yes.
-Auto accident benefits are part of mandatory Ontario car insurance coverage.
+They are part of mandatory automobile coverage.

 Yes.
-Most accident benefits claims eventually get settled.
-You must wait one year to settle your accident benefits claim.
+Most of these types of claims eventually get settled.
+You must wait one year to settle it.